jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Smart-SMS-Document.md

 It shall not contain special symbols such as ^_^&, ☞, √ and ※ etc.
 It is forbidden to send messages of stocks, immigration, interview & recruitment, lottery, rebate, loan, dunning, investment & wealth management, gambling, prize winning, One -Yuan Lucky Purpose, One -Yuan Seckill, fake goods, medical, plastic surgery, cosmetology, club, bar, foot bath, violence, intimidation, porn, fur, examination aid, trademark registration, group ID promotion, QQ or WeChat ID promotion, personal information selling, SMS channel promotion, game promotion, conference & exhibition promotion, website promotion, coupon promotion, card promotion, insurance promotion, wine, new user acquisition, user recall, finance, real estate, and education (only the sending of verification codes is supported).
 New user development SMSes such as event invitation shall not be sent without users’ permission.
-The marketing SMS must contain “Unsubscribe TD" and so on.
+The marketing SMS must contain "Unsubscribe TD" and so on.
 ### 2.3 Smart SMS Application
 To apply for smart SMS, you need to report the relevant signature in advance, and then you can apply for the corresponding smart SMS based on the signature.
 The smart SMS applicant is required to fill in the identification name, select the signature, upload the LOGO, and configure the menu.
 After the application is approved, applicant can use the smart SMS.
 ### 2.4 Mass Texting